dev-lester/dev-lester/README.md

 ### Hi there 👋
 - # 💫 About Me:
-- 🔭 I’m currently working as a Frontend Developer @epon-digital
+- 🔭 I’m currently working as a Software Developer in Shipping Company
-- 🌱 I’m currently learning Vuejs, Vuex, Nuxtjs, API Integration and Design Patterns
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m Interested in Embedded software engineering
 - 📫 How to reach me: lesters821@gmail.com